The Morse Transform for Discrete Shape Analysis: Experiments

+We evaluate the sensitivity of our Morse LBVS framework through a series of ablation studies of the Morse feature vector.
+Generating the Morse feature of a molecule involves specifying a set of query directions and the depth of the Morse transform.
+We retrain our classifier on plain Morse features generated from a single direction, 8 cubic directions, 12 icosahedral directions, 32 pentakis dodecahedral directions and 100 directions, comprising of 68 directions uniformly sampled from the 2-sphere and the 32 pentakis dodecahedral ones, at various depths in $\{1, 3, 5, 7, 10, 13, 15, 20\}$.

-For Morse features, increasing both the depth and the number of directions improves the generalisation error with diminishing returns (Figure~\ref{fig:dude_rocauc_directions_plot}).
-On the D8 subset, the performance plateaus around a depth of 13 and 32 directions.
-The lack of any significant local peaks in the performance indicates that the features are well-behaved with respect to the depth and number of directions.
-Reassuringly, this means that these parameters do not have to be optimised or tuned to find a local maxima in performance -- just selecting a reasonably high value should be sufficient to extract most of the possible performance.
-This behaviour is expected as probing a molecule from more directions increases the chance of identifying salient geometric features and after sufficiently many directions the sample percentiles of the components of the Morse feature should tend to the population percentiles of the Morse feature for an infinite number of directions.
+We find that increasing both the depth and the number of directions improves the generalisation error with diminishing returns.
+On D8 and MUV, the performance plateaus around a depth of 10 and 32 directions (Fig.~\ref{subfig:dude_rocauc_directions_plot} and Fig.~\ref{fig:muv_auroc_directions_plot}).
+The performance is also not substantially affected by the particular choice of 32 directions (see Appendix~\ref{appendix:direction_robustness}).
+The lack of any prominent local peaks in the performance before the plateau indicates that Morse features are well-behaved with respect to the depth and number of directions.
+Reassuringly, this means that these parameters do not have to be optimised or tuned to find a local maximum in performance -- just selecting a reasonably high value should be sufficient to extract most of the possible performance.
+This direction behaviour is expected as probing a molecule from more directions increases the chance of identifying salient geometric features, and after sufficiently many directions the sample percentiles of the components of the Morse feature should tend to the population percentiles of the Morse feature for an infinite number of directions.
+These results empirically align with theoretical work on topological transforms that proves that only a finite number of directions is required to completely determine a PL shape \citep{pht_how_many_directions}.

-The performance of chemistry-enhanced Morse features is relatively unaffected by the depth unlike vanilla Morse features (Figure~\ref{fig:dude_external_comparison_line_plot}).
-For all depths, chemistry-enhanced Morse features dominate the performance of the second-best feature whilst Morse features only surpass the performance of the second-best shape-based method at a depth of around 10.
-This implies that the chemistry has a larger affect than the geometry on the performance in virtual screening datasets as the chemical components of the chemistry-enhance Morse feature are the only components independent of depth.
+The performance of chemistry-supplemented Morse features is relatively unaffected by the depth unlike plain Morse features.
+For all depths, chemistry-supplemented Morse features dominate the performance of the second-best descriptor whilst plain Morse features surpass the performance of the second-best shape-based descriptor at a depth of around 10 (Fig.~\ref{subfig:dude_external_comparison_line_plot} and Fig.~\ref{fig:muv_external_comparison_line_plot}).